 While the first look is a newer trend, it has become a popular addition to the wedding day timeline.
 Rather than seeing each other for the first time at the ceremony, the first look provides Wilmington newlyweds an opportunity to take in a private moment together beforehand.
 It’s generally recommended for couples who feel anxious, as it’s known to ease nerves in advance of the ceremony.

-Since the first look adds an extra step to the wedding day timeline, be sure to consult with your Wilmington wedding venue, planner, and photographer to confirm its feasibility.
+Since the first look adds an extra step to the wedding day timeline, consult with your Wilmington wedding venue, planner, and photographer to confirm its feasibility.
 If you choose to add a personal touch, like exchanging letters or gifts, add extra time to ensure nobody feels rushed to the aisle!

 Note the size of your wedding party, too.
 Larger groups will require more time for the processional and recessional, which may also require working with your DJ to time the music properly.
-When it comes to planning your ceremony, look to your Wilmington wedding officiant for the support!
+When it comes to planning your ceremony, look to your Wilmington wedding officiant for support!
 They are well-experienced in local ceremonies and can help you plan the perfect order of events.

 Portraits + Cocktail Hour

 You’re married!
-Now that it’s #official, your guests will make their way to cocktail hour, grab a drink, and meet with other friends and family members until the reception opens.
+Now that it’s #official, your guests will head to cocktail hour, grab a drink, and meet with other friends and family members until the reception opens.
 In the meantime, you and your wedding party will accompany the photographer to take wedding portraits!
 Work with your Wilmington wedding photographer in advance to develop a shot list, making it easy to run through all of the portraits.

 After the formal photos are done, it’s time to party!
 Your wedding coordinator will assemble you, your wedding party, and VIP family members to line up for the grand entrance as your guests await.